Heaven & Hell: The state of the Jewellery Industry

 Exhibited: London Art Fair 2024, with Koop Projects

 From 1991 to 2002, Sierra Leone endured a devastating civil war marked by brutal conflicts over diamond territories.
 Thousands of men and children faced mutilation with axes, preventing them from mining diamonds.
-This artwork is part of Lebrusan’s body of work titled “The Book of Horrors and Hopes,” serving as a diary chronicling the stories she’s encountered throughout her jewellery career and her artistic responses, aiming to somehow digest its brutality.
+This artwork is part of Lebrusan's body of work entitled 'The Book of Horrors and Hopes.'
+Serving as a diary chronicling the stories she’s encountered throughout her jewellery career - and her artistic responses to them - this body of work aims to somehow digest their brutality.

 Year: 2022

-Medium: Silver, mercury, gold leaf, brass, glass & wood display
+Medium: Silver, mercury, gold leaf, brass, glass and wood display

 Nearly 40% of global mercury pollution comes from artisanal gold mining.